Listservs are electronic mailing lists. Want the history? Go to Wikipedia's listserv page.

 A Listserv in Action

-Our main goal in this blog is to provide a crystal clear explanation on what listservs are for, as shared on the RWHAP CQM Listserv by HRSA's Marlene Matosky, MPH, RN.
+Our main goal in this blog is to provide a crystal clear explanation on the technical information sharing that listservs are for, as shared on the RWHAP CQM Listserv by HRSA's Marlene Matosky, MPH, RN.
 In early August, responding to a user's question about how to use the CQM listserv (the newest of the HRSA TA forums), Matosky, Chief of the HRSA HIV/AIDS Bureau's Clinical and Quality Branch, had this to say:

 Hi.
 I hope you are well.
 I was talking with a RWHAP CQM friend/listserv member today.
 She said she wasn’t sure how to the list serv.
 With 300+ participants, I figure she is not the only person with these thoughts.